-As the Sault Tribe EDC activities have progressed, it became apparent that with a nation of more than 44,000 Sault Tribe band of Chippewa Indians members, many entrepreneurs and business owners already existed across the service area and United States.
+As the Sault Tribe EDC activities have progressed, it became apparent that with a nation of more than 44,000 Sault Tribe of Chippewa Indians citizens, many entrepreneurs and business owners already existed across the service area and United States.
 The need to diversify the Tribe’s non-gaming economic activities to compliment gaming operations is the main driver in these development efforts.

 Business Development portfolio

-The Sault Tribe Thrive is a Minority Business Development Agency grant funded program positioned to build partnerships, strengthen resources, educate members and promotetheir successes.
+The Sault Tribe Thrive is a Minority Business Development Agency grant funded program positioned to build partnerships, strengthen resources, educate members and promote their successes.

-While wholly-owned by the Sault Tribe of Chippewa Indians, the Section 17 federal corporate charter provides separation from the Tribe’s government functions and structure, while retaining all of the benefits afforded to the Tribal government as whole.
+While wholly-owned by the Sault Tribe of Chippewa Indians, the Section 17 federal corporate charter provides separation from the Tribe’s government functions and structure, while retaining all of the benefits afforded to the Tribal government as a whole.

-STBA members have access to training, educational events, networking opportunities, and a prominent posting in the Sault Tribe member owned business directory.
+STBA members have access to training, educational events, networking opportunities, and a prominent posting in the Sault Tribe citizen owned business directory.
 As a key Sault Tribe EDC initiative, the membership base continues to develop with growing access to information and expanding business consultation capabilities.